DeepanNarayanaMoorthy/Curr-nd-Calc/README.md

 # curr-n-calc

-## This is a Command Line Based Currency Converter and calculator
+## This is a Command Line Based Currency Converter and calculator written in GoLang

 ### For a particular Currency